omnp/mnamp/README.md

 Details

 ![](docs/mnamp-controls-cropped.png)

-Screenshot of the controls as shown in the Ardour DAW.
+Screenshot of the controls as shown in the Ardour DAW (does not show the Curve and Threshold parameters yet!).

   * Drive.
     * Controls the amount of curvature (within the limits of a 2nd or 3rd order polynomial).